 Anna England (MA 2017) is currently enrolled in the Master of Museum Studies program at the University of Toronto.

 Ruth Ferguson Sawyer (MA 2007) is a caseworker with the County of Simcoe Ontario Works Company.

 Jonathan Foreman (MA 2013, HBA 2011) is the Bell Telecommunications Corporate Store Manager, Kingston office.

-Norm Gale (HBA 2008, MBA 2011) is currently the City Manager for the City of Thunder Bay and was the former chief of Superior North EMS.
+Norm Gale (HBA 2008, MBA 2011) is the City Manager for the City of Thunder Bay; formerly he was the chief of Superior North EMS for the city.

 David George (MA 2011, HBA 2010) currently serves with Thunder Bay Police Services.

 Amanda Graham (MA 1994) is currently the Coordinator/Instructor of University of the Arctic programs at Yukon College.
 She is also the former Managing Editor of The Northern Review and an adjunct instructor in Yukon College's Northern Studies programme and liaison to the University of the Arctic.
 Currently she is a doctoral candidate in Canadian Studies at Trent University.